 If a state chooses a per capita cap structure, the AHCA would not change the financing structure for standalone family planning expansions that are currently in place in over half the states.
 These limited scope programs have allowed states to extend Medicaid coverage for family planning services to low-income women and men who do not have other family planning coverage.
 Since the AHCA's per capita cap does not apply to these programs, states could continue to receive a 90% federal matching rate for them.
-These programs may become increasingly important to women because the CBO predicts that under this bill the number of uninsured will rise by 24 million over the next 10 years and these Medicaid family planning program are often an important source of reproductive care for uninsured women.
+These programs may become increasingly important to women because the CBO predicts that under this bill the number of uninsured would rise by 24 million over the next 10 years, and these Medicaid family planning programs are often an important source of reproductive care for uninsured women.

 Both capped financing approaches would limit states' ability to respond to rising costs, new and costly treatments, or public health emergencies such as the opioid epidemic or Zika.
 States may decide to make programmatic cuts such as cutting provider payments, particularly when facing fiscal pressures.
 For example, on average, Medicaid pays ob-gyns 76% of the Medicare rate and a smaller share of the commercial rate.
-If states were to make further cuts to provider payments or to plans, the pool of participating providers could shrink in response to reduced rates, would it make it harder for many women enrollees to find a participating ob-gyn or cause them to experience delays to schedule appointments for needed care.
+If states were to make further cuts to provider payments or to plans, the pool of participating providers could shrink in response to reduced rates, which could make it harder for many women enrollees to find a participating ob-gyn or cause delays in scheduling appointments.